typst/typst/tests/typ/compiler/ops-prec.typ

 ---
 // Precedence doesn't matter for chained unary operators.
-// Error: 3-12 cannot apply unary '-' to boolean
+// Error: 3-12 cannot apply '-' to boolean
 #(-not true)

 ---